Kazimierz Deyna: International career

 On 24 April 1968, Deyna made his debut for the Poland national team in a match against Turkey in Chorzów.
 He won the gold medal in the 1972 Summer Olympics in Munich, and the bronze in Football World Cup 1974, after a match against Brazil.
 In 1972, he was also the Top Goalscorer of the Olympic Games, with a total of nine goals.

 In 1976 Summer Olympics his team yet again reached the finals and won the silver medal.
 Additionally, he was ranked third in the European Footballer of the Year for 1974, behind Johan Cruyff and Franz Beckenbauer.

 Deyna played for Poland on 97 (84 after the deduction of Olympic Football Tournament competition games) occasions, scoring 41 goals, and often captained the side.
 He had the ability to score from unusual positions, for example directly from a corner.
 Because of his achievements and talents, he was chosen Football Player of the Year several times by Polish fans.
 In 1978, he captained Poland at the Football World Cup in Argentina, where the team reached the second phase.

 Death

-Deyna died in a car accident in San Diego, California, aged 41.
+Deyna died in a car accident in San Diego, California on 1 September 1989, aged 41 (just two days before another fatal car accident claimed the life of another international football star, the Italian Gaetano Scirea).
 In 1994, he was chosen by the Polish Football Association (PZPN) and the readers of all Polish sports-related newspapers as the Greatest Polish Football Player of All Time.
 His number 10 is retired by Legia Warsaw and the Sockers.
 In June 2012 Kazimierz Deyna's remains were exhumed and reburied in Warsaw's Powązki Military Cemetery.